 Then wash well and strain completely.
 This is the key point for a yummy, crunchy water spinach stir fry.

 Heat the wok and oil and then add garlic.
 Fry for 2 seconds and place water spinach in.
 Use your hand to grasp the vegetable instead of pouring it (to avoid water coming into the wok).
 Move fast, add salt and light soy sauce.
 Keep stirring and transfer out when they are darker in color.

 Properly fried water spinach can hold a lovely green color.

 - 250 g water spinach

-- 2 garlic cloves , sliced
+- 2 garlic cloves , chopped

 - 2 tbsp. vegetable cooking oil

-Discard the tough stems and keep the tender parts.
+- Discard the tough stems and keep the tender parts.
 Then break the water spinach into 10cm length sections.
 Wash carefully and drain.

-Serve immediately.
+- Serve immediately.
 After around 8-10 minutes, the vegetables become dark due to oxidation process.
 So this should be the last to make dish if you are preparing a large meal.